alexjj/alexjj.com/content/blog/2022/prebuilt-trade-offs/index.md

 [taxonomies]
 tags =  ["Hardware"]
 [extra]
-subtitle =  "Discussing the pros and cons of buying a prebuilt vs. making you own"
+summary =  "Discussing the pros and cons of buying a prebuilt vs. making you own"
 +++